CodeRhythm56/The-Blazing-Ball/README.md

 <img src="Images/image1.png" width="600"><img/>
 <img src="Images/image2.png" width="600"><img/>
 ## Additional
 The scripts may not be documended as it was uploaded directly from the project.
-The code should be self explanatory as it uses quite simple concepts, if you are unable to make sense of it you can always ask your prefered ai companion for help.  </br>
+The code should be self explanatory as it uses quite simple concepts, if you are unable to make sense of it you can always ask your prefered ai companion for help.
+The scenes and gameobjects are not mentioned or provided, so its just the code. </br>
 If you like the game or appreciate my effort, you may leave a review in the playstore.